Memphis Product Liability Lawyers

-Strict liability does not require a plaintiff to establish the manufacturer or seller’s duty of care and a breach of that duty, which is what a plaintiff must show under a negligence claim.
-Instead, a plaintiff needs to show that a dangerous defect caused the injuries and damages.
-For example, if the brake pads on your car had a manufacturing defect, causing them to malfunction and lead to an auto accident, for strict liability to apply, the product must have been in a defective or an unreasonably dangerous condition at the time it left the manufacturer’s control.
+Generally, strict liability does not require a victim to establish the manufacturer or seller’s duty of care and a breach of the duty.
+Instead, you will need to prove that a dangerous defect caused your injuries and damages.
+For example, if the ignition of your car has a manufacturing defect, such that the car suddenly decelerates and stops in traffic, causing an accident, you may be able to recover damages from the manufacturer of the car.
+For strict liability to apply, the product must have been in an unreasonably dangerous or defective condition at the time that it left the manufacturer’s control.